juliang22/AI/PA4 - CSP /report.md

 ## Discussion Questions

 * (map coloring test) Describe the results from the test of your solver with and without heuristic, and with and without inference on the map coloring problem.
+  * I manipulated the order of the variables to test out each heuristic.
+For example, if I initialize the values to ['Western Australia', 'Northern Territory', 'Queensland', 'South Australia' ...], the order selected will go 0, 1, 3.
+Queensland is skipped over because South Australia has less possible options for what it could be.
+For the degree heuristic, regardless of the order of the values, South Australia is selected because it is implicated in the most amount of constraints.
+The least constraining value simply selects the value for a given variable that allows for the most future choices.
+For example, in the order ['Western Australia', 'Northern Territory',  'Queensland', 'South Australia',...] , my algorithm first assigns Western Australia to blue, Northern Territory to green.
+Since Queensland has 2 valid domains left (blue or red), lcv selects blue as it allows for more potential options for Southern Australia (1 option) vs red which restricts Southern Australia to 0 options.
+With forward checking, AC3 is able to vastly speed up the algorithm by reducing the domain of other variables after a selection has been made.
+With my implementation, my backtracking algorithm is able to find the solution with only 7 recursions.
+Check the above results to compare the amount of times each algorithm recursed.

 * (circuit-board) In your write-up, describe the domain of a variable corresponding to a component of width w and height h, on a circuit board of width n and height m.
 Make sure the component fits completely on the board.
 	* I set the domain of each variable to an array of elements where each element was an array containing the top-left coordinates, top-right coordinates, and downward height.
 A component with w width and h height would have the first potential domain of [[(0, 0), (0,w-1), h]].
 While w < n and the y coordinate + h < m, the domain is added to the list of possible domains for that component.